Dr John Stanton

 John is an active member of the Society of Legal Scholars, the UK Constitutional Law Association and the Honourable Society of the Inner Temple.

 2015 - present: Senior Lecturer in Law, The City Law School, City, University of London

 - Lecturer in Law, City, University of London, Sep 2012 – Jul 2015

+*Third pass*

+John is an active member of the Society of Legal Scholars, the UK Constitutional Law Association and the Honourable Society of the Inner Temple.

+- Senior Lecturer in Law, City, University of London, Aug 2015 – present

+- Lecturer in Law, City, University of London, Sep 2012 – Jul 2015